mkinney/dash-testnet-box/README.md

 Create your own private DASH testnet

-Note: This was heavily borrowed from: https://github.com/freewil/bitcoin-testnet-box
+Note: This was heavily borrowed from: https://github.com/freewil/bitcoin-testnet-box .
+It is assumed that you are running this on 64 bit linux.

 You must have `dashd` and `dash-cli` installed on your system